open-xml-templating/docxtemplater/docs/source/faq.rst

 tools to do this conversion.

-The first one is to use `libreoffice headless`, which permits you to generate a PDF from a docx document :
+The first one is to use `libreoffice headless`, which permits you to generate a PDF from a docx document:

-You just have to run :
+You just have to run:

 .. code-block:: bash